 The Centers for Medicare and Medicaid Services, which implements the health law, released four templates detailing how states may use waivers.
 States will get significantly more leeway to change the way they distribute and structure ACA premium subsidies that now go to almost nine million people.

 HHS on Thursday said it will allow a rule imposing ceiling prices on the 340B drug discount program to go into effect next year, after years of delays.

 The long-postponed rule will go into effect on Jan.
 1, instead of the earlier-announced July 1, 2019 date, according to a finalized rulemaking.

-HHS has delayed the effective date of the ceiling price rule five times, which would cap the prices drugmakers can charge hospitals that participate in 340B.
-The American Hospital Association and several other medical trade groups sued the agency last fall to force it to publish the delayed regulations.
+HHS has delayed the effective date of the ceiling price rule five times.
+The change will cap the prices drugmakers can charge hospitals that participate in 340B.

 Customers who buy plans on private health insurance exchange eHealth are taking advantage of their newfound ability to purchase an extended short-term insurance policy without triggering the individual mandate penalty, newly released data from the company shows.

 Many more eHealth customers opted for short-term plans over unsubsidized Affordable Care Act-compliant plans during the first half of the ACA open enrollment period for 2019 coverage than during the previous open enrollment, eHealth said.

 The Trump administration has a backup plan if a judge strikes down all or parts of Obamacare, a top federal healthcare official said Tuesday.

 Centers for Medicare and Medicaid Services Administrator Seema Verma told reporters that “we do have contingency plans” if the healthcare law is struck down — specifically the provision aimed at ensuring people with pre-existing conditions, such as cancer or diabetes, have access to coverage.